lumine/gatsby-starter-netlify-cms/src/pages/blog/2018-09-09-test-artical.md

 templateKey: blog-post
 title: Test Artical
 date: 2018-09-09T20:33:35.650Z
-description: this is to test the Gatsby Netlify template
+description: 'this is to test the Gatsby Netlify template :)'
 tags:
   - test
 ---